omarreis/vsop2013/gravityIntegration/README.md

 A better calculation method is the so called *leapfrog* integration.
 It also starts with P0 ( position at time T0 ), but uses V1/2 ( speed at time DT/2 ) instead of V0.
 Because V1/2 is a much better estimate of mean speed in the T0->T1 interval than V0 is, leapfrog integration results are much better than Euler's.

 Note that there are even better integration methods, but leapfrog is so simple and elegant.   :)

 The leapfrog integration algorithm goes like this:

+     start with i=0, P0 and V1/2
      Pi+1   = Pi + Vi+1/2 * DT     <-- position vector change using V1/2, in the middle of the segment
-     Ai = ∑(G*M/D^2)               <-- sumatory of gravity acceleration due to all objects Vi+3/2 = Vi+1/2 + Ai * DT     <-- speed vector acceleration
+     Ai+1   = ∑(G*M/D^2)           <-- sumatory of gravity acceleration due to all objects
+     Vi+3/2 = Vi+1/2 + Ai+1 * DT   <-- speed vector acceleration
      goto to next i

 While Euler integration is first order, leapfrog is second order (meaning that the error